Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates a new webhook subscription and explains it will receive POST requests when workouts are created.
-This distinguishes it from sibling tools like delete-webhook-subscription and other create tools.
+The description clearly states it creates a webhook subscription and specifies the trigger event (workout creation) and the method (POST).
+It distinguishes itself from sibling tools like delete-webhook-subscription and get-webhook-subscription.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.